mahmoudSaaadallah/Learning/Django/Django Auth Mixins.md

 ### Considerations and Best Practices

-*   **Order of Mixins**: When using multiple mixins, the order matters due to Python's Method Resolution Order (MRO).
+*   **Order of Mixins**: When using multiple mixins, the order matters due to Python's Method Resolution Order (MRO) [[Multiple Inheritance]] in python.
 Generally, authentication/authorization mixins should come *before* generic views in the inheritance list, as they need to run their checks first.
 ```python
 class MyProtectedView(LoginRequiredMixin, UserPassesTestMixin, CreateView):
 	# ...